JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/vm2.png" %}

 In this test setup we will use UDR to force all traffic to NVA.
-But since this is test setup, we don't have NVA running and those packages will be send to `/dev/null` (=dropped).
+But since this is test setup, we don't have NVA running so those packages will be sent to `/dev/null` (=dropped).

 With this script we can enable `0.0.0.0/0` route to NVA, let it impact for e.g., 120 seconds and then remove that route: